• Skip to primary navigation

 Their day pass is not for those looking for budget friendly hot springs in La Fortuna.
 The Springs Resort hot springs is for those who are not traveling on a budget or want to splurge.

-Their hot springs day pass is $118.65 USD and it is good for two consecutive days.
-No food included.
-We have The Springs hot springs day pass discount which you can book in the link!
+Their hot springs day pass ranges from $124.30 – $141.25 USD per person (depending on time of year) and it is good for two consecutive days.
+We have a The Springs hot springs day pass discount which you can book in the link!

 The Free Hot Springs